ryanoneill416/tatted_api/README.md

 19. In Heroku on the deploy tab go to 'Deployment method' click Github
 20. Connect to the appropriate repository
 21. Enable automatic deployment for every 'push' made to GitHub

+<a href="#top">Back to the top</a>

+<h3 id="elephantsql">ElephantSQL Database Creation</h3>

+-   Login/Create an account with <a href="https://customer.elephantsql.com/login">ElephantSQL</a>

+-   Click the 'Create New Instance' option.

+-   Assign your instance a name, select your plan and relevant region.

+-   After this you can select 'Review' and then 'Create Instance' if happy with all details.

+-   Navigate to the newly created instance and retrieve database URL which will be needed to be included in Heroku's 'Config Vars'.

+-   Now the database is successfully created and linked to your project.

+<a href="#top">Back to the top</a>

+<h2 id="credits">Credits</h2>

+The Code Institute introduction to DRF Framework was referenced during the development cycle of this API.

+I learned how to create a custom user model based on the official django documentation.